How to Become a Physical Therapist Assistant (and Why You Should)

 It's important to thoroughly prepare for the National Physical Therapy Exam (NPTE) before taking it.
 Though retakes are available, you may only take the exam three times in one year or six times total.

 More details on the NPTE can be found at The Federation of State Boards of Physical Therapy website.
 Depending on the state, physical therapist assistants may also need to take continuing education courses to maintain their license.

 Step 3: Brush up on these in-demand PTA skills

-Step 4: Hone your resume and interview skills and start applying
+Step 4: Sharpen your resume and interview skills and start applying

 No matter the job you're applying for, taking the time to update and polish your resume will help improve your odds of getting a call back.
 You'll also want to work on your interviewing skills while on your search.

 As you go into your job search, understand what your preferred practice areas are—do you want to work with athletes?
 The elderly?
 People with disabilities?
 There may be several job openings for each of those specialties.
 While it might not be practical in all locations, narrowing your search and tailoring your resume and interview answers to your preferred physical therapy specialty area can help you prioritize and focus yourself while searching.

 The importance of communication skills for physical therapist assistants

 Most physical therapist assistants have strong communication skills so they can effectively convey information to patients and physical therapists.
 As a PTA, you will need to listen carefully to the physical therapist's instructions and relay those directions to the patient.